yadhav07/cloustor/README.md

 # CLOUSTOR - Model Cloud Storage Website

 **CLOUSTOR** is a basic front-end model of a cloud storage service.
 It provides users with a simple, modern design for exploring cloud storage plans, signing up, logging in, and learning more about the service.
-This website serves as a static demo for a cloud storage platform and does not include back-end functionality.Use your own PHP for connecting to database.
+This website serves as a static demo for a cloud storage platform and does not include back-end functionality.Use your own PHP program for connecting to database.

 ## Features
 - **Home Page**: Introduces CLOUSTOR with a brief overview of the cloud storage service.